hasanmutlu26/STM32-Micrium-ucOSIII-with-SystemView/README.md

 ## __Integration Steps__

 The integration is committed into the repository step by step, with instructions and explanations given in each commit.
-You can take a look at the related commit alongside.
+While reading these steps, you can review the related commit alongside.

 ### Step 1: Creating Project